Domesday Book: Survey

 The Anglo-Saxon Chronicle states that planning for the survey was conducted in 1085, and the book's colophon states the survey was completed in 1086.
-It is not known when exactly Domesday Book was compiled, but the entire copy of Great Domesday appears to have been copied out by one person on parchment (prepared sheepskin), although six scribes seem to have been used for Little Domesday.
+It is not known when exactly Domesday Book was compiled, but the entire copy of Great Domesday appears to have been copied out by one person on parchment (prepared sheepskin), while six scribes seem to have been used for Little Domesday.
 Writing in 2000, David Roffe argued that the inquest (survey) and the construction of the book were two distinct exercises.
-He believes the latter was completed, if not started, by William II following his assumption of the English throne; William II quashed a rebellion that followed and was based on, though not consequent of, the findings of the inquest.
+He believes the latter was completed, if not started, by William II following his accession to the English throne; William II quashed a rebellion that followed and was based on, though not consequence of, the findings of the inquest.

-Most shires were visited by a group of royal officers (legati), who held a public inquiry, probably in the great assembly known as the shire court.
+Most shires were visited by a group of royal officers (legati) who held a public inquiry, probably in the great assembly known as the shire court.
 These were attended by representatives of every township as well as of the local lords.
-The unit of inquiry was the Hundred (a subdivision of the county, which then was an administrative entity).
-The return for each Hundred was sworn to by 12 local jurors, half of them English and half of them Norman.
+The unit of inquiry was the hundred (a subdivision of the county, which then was an administrative entity).
+The return for each hundred was sworn to by 12 local jurors, half of them English and half of them Norman.

 What is believed to be a full transcript of these original returns is preserved for several of the Cambridgeshire Hundreds – the Cambridge Inquisition – and is of great illustrative importance.
 The Inquisitio Eliensis is a record of the lands of Ely Abbey.
 The Exon Domesday (named because the volume was held at Exeter) covers Cornwall, Devon, Dorset, Somerset, and one manor of Wiltshire.
 Parts of Devon, Dorset, and Somerset are also missing.
 Otherwise, this contains the full details supplied by the original returns.

 Through comparison of what details are recorded in which counties, six Great Domesday "circuits" can be determined (plus a seventh circuit for the Little Domesday shires).